soler2000/RevCam/README.md

    ```

    Prefer a single command?
 Run the bundled helper, which also installs
-   build prerequisites for `aiortc` and other native wheels:
+   build prerequisites for PyAV and other native wheels:

    ```bash
    ./scripts/install_prereqs.sh